defencedigital/moduk-service-manual/src/user-research/collecting-data-from-participants.md

 ## Protect sensitive data

 {{ component('inset-text', {
-  text: "Do not reveal any sensitive data about an individual when carrying out user research."
+  text: 'Do not reveal any sensitive data about an individual when carrying out user research.'
 }) }}

 Sensitive data is any information that could cause the participant embarrassment or distress and which they can reasonably expect to remain private.